-You heard me right, pardner: four indoor water parks.
-The waterparks are the main attraction at the Wilderness.
-Totaling 240,000 square feet of slides, spas, spraygrounds, and other water-based fun, the resort can lay claim to the Dells'--and the world's for that matter--largest indoor water park resort (at least in early 2006, when this was updated).
-Then again, the "largest waterpark" title is a matter of some dispute.
-(See A Lotta Water: Who Has the Biggest Water Park?)
+You heard us right, pardner: four indoor water parks.
+(And did we mention four outdoor water parks?)
+The waterparks are the main attraction at the Wilderness Resort.
+Totaling 240,000 square feet of water slides, hot tubs, spraygrounds, and other water-based fun, the resort can lay claim to the Dells'—and the country’s for that matter—largest indoor water park resort.
+(Then again, the “largest waterpark” title is a matter of some dispute.)

 Giddy Indoor-to-Outdoor Hot Tubs

-The Wilderness also features an 18-hole golf course, an onsite day spa, and some of the Dells' finest restaurants.
+The Wilderness Resort features some of the Dells' finest restaurants.
 Field's at the Wilderness is an exquisite steak house.
-Housed in an adjacent building inspired by Frank Lloyd Wright, the d?cor is elegant, yet simple.
+Housed in an adjacent building inspired by Frank Lloyd Wright, the decor is elegant, yet simple.
 This is the kind of place where the host takes your overcoats, and the waitstaff places the napkin on your lap (and the prices reflect the service).
 The menu features steak, of course, and Field's offers some unique "enhancers", including one in which the cuts of meat are encrusted with parmesan cheese and garlic-soaked mushrooms.

-The hotel rooms come in a variety of configurations.
-The room I stayed in had a main sleeping area with two queen beds.
+The hotel rooms come in a variety of configurations, including many suite configurations.
+The room we stayed in had a main sleeping area with two queen beds.
 A second area included a sofa that converted into a queen bed and a breakfast nook with microwave, refrigerator, and sink.
 When we pulled the bed out, we had a hard time figuring out where to put the coffee table that was in front of the couch without blocking the pathway to the bathroom.
-The Wilderness does not offer turndown service.
-In addition to missing the nice touch of a turned-down bed, we also found ourselves running out of towels without a second daily visit from housekeeping.

 Wilderness Wisconsin Dells Visitor Tips